jay-babu/mason-null-ls.nvim/README.md

 # Automatic Setup Usage

-Automatic Setup is a need feature that removes the need to configure `null-ls` for supported sources.
+Automatic Setup is a neat feature that removes the need to configure `null-ls` for supported sources.
 Sources found installed in `mason` will automatically be setup for null-ls.